 Multiple Sclerosis Program

-Neurologists at the University of Chicago Medicine Multiple Sclerosis Clinic are dedicated to improving the quality of life for people with multiple sclerosis (MS).
-Our doctors have helped to develop many of the life-transforming treatments currently used to treat MS. We have a distinguished record of providing definitive diagnoses and comprehensive treatments to help patients manage their symptoms and limit flare-ups and progression of the disease.
+Neurologists at the University of Chicago Medicine Multiple Sclerosis Program are dedicated to improving the quality of life for people with multiple sclerosis (MS).
+Our doctors have helped to develop many of the life-transforming treatments currently used to treat MS. We have a distinguished record of providing definitive diagnoses and comprehensive treatments to help patients manage their symptoms and to limit flare-ups and progression of the disease.
 Our multidisciplinary team will determine the best treatment for symptoms of MS for every patient.

 What is Multiple Sclerosis?

 Multiple sclerosis is a chronic, autoimmune disease of the brain and spinal cord.
-While the exact cause is not known, we do know that MS causes a person's white blood cells to attack their myelin (the insulator of nerve fibers in the brain.
+While the exact cause is not known, we do know that MS causes a person's white blood cells to attack their myelin, the insulator of nerve fibers in the brain.
 This attack damages brain cells and interrupts nerve impulses that travel to and from the brain and spinal cord.
 Symptoms — often unpredictable and erratic — range from mild to severe, affect different parts of the brain, vary by patient and can often be treated.

 - Blurred vision